Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 In a rollover collision, the airbags should deploy when the vehicle is thrown off balance.
 This protects occupants from being thrown out of the car as it turns.

 But the airbags don’t — or, at least, shouldn’t — deploy at random, so how do they work?
-Every vehicle has sensors, which are designed to detect when a collision is occurring.
-If the sensors detect a severe impact from another vehicle or object or the vehicle’s angle is indicative of a rollover accident, the sensors send a signal to the airbag deployment system, resulting in the airbags inflating.
+Every vehicle has sensors, which detect when a collision is occurring.
+If the sensors detect a severe impact from another vehicle or object, or register a change in angle (which can indicate the vehicle is rolling over, the sensors signal the airbag deployment system, resulting in the airbags inflating.
 This happens almost immediately — within a fraction of a second.

-According to the Insurance Institute for Highway Safety (IIHS), front airbags will deploy when the crash is the equivalent of hitting a wall between 10 and 16 miles per hour.
-The higher threshold applies to crashes where occupants wear a seatbelt, as these provide additional protection against injury.
+According to the Insurance Institute for Highway Safety (IIHS), front airbags will deploy when the force of a crash is the equivalent of hitting a wall between 10 and 16 miles per hour.
+The higher threshold applies to crashes in which occupants wear a seatbelt, as these provide additional protection against injury.

 We can quickly see how catastrophic a car accident might be if the airbags fail to deploy.
 A driver in a front-end collision might smack their head against the steering wheel, resulting in a traumatic brain injury.
-This might even have a long-term impact, affecting their speech, ability to regulate emotions, and relationships with others.
+Such an injury might even have a long-term impact, affecting their speech, ability to regulate emotions, and relationships with others.

 A driver in a rollover accident might be struck by debris or ejected from their vehicle if the airbags fail to deploy and protect them.
-They might be thrown into the path of oncoming traffic — which can be fatal — or skid across the road and sustain severe burns or facial trauma, which might leave permanent, visible scarring.
+They might be thrown into the path of oncoming traffic — which can be fatal — or skid across the road and sustain severe burns or facial trauma, leaving permanent, visible scarring.

 So why might airbags not deploy in a car accident?

-Several factors can affect whether or not airbags deploy in an accident.
+Several factors can affect whether airbags deploy in an accident.
 These include:

 • How fast the vehicle was going